jtl-scx/dev-guide/Guide/Channel-API.md

 Target Audience:

-* Marketplaces who want to connect with Sellers using the JTL-Software ERP System - JTL-Wawi
+* Marketplaces who want to connect with Sellers using the JTL-Software ERP System - JTL-Wawi - with a eazyAuction Subscription
 * Software Developer who want to build a connection to a Marketplace

 # Terminology